 Food for your immune system

-It's easy enough to get lazy and think "why bother?", treating yourself with junk food, but this is a one-way street to thinking and feeling toxic.
+It’s easy enough to get lazy and think “why to bother?”, treating yourself with junk food, but this is a one-way street to thinking and feeling toxic.
 Remember, you are what you eat.
-‘Treat yourself’ with kindness, as if you were a mother taking care of her small child.
-Eat a colourful rainbow of foods everyday (no, I don’t mean Fruit Loops lol).
-You want food that is drenching your cells with stored sunshine (yes, vegetables, salads and fruits can do this) and vitality, the vitality of a living food.
+‘Treat yourself with kindness, as if you were a mother taking care of her small child.
+Eat a colourful rainbow of foods every day (no, I don’t mean Fruit Loops lol).
+You want food that is drenching your cells with stored sunshine (yes, vegetables, salads and fruits can do this) and vitality, the vitality of living food.
 Eat regularly as dips in blood sugar levels increase feelings of anxiety.
 Keep processed sugar to a minimum.

 Herbal immune support

 Wonderful herbs.
 What amazing natural medicine, and lucky for us in Australia, an easily accessible pillar of health.
 I’ll name just five herbs that can help ease your anxiety and leave you feeling calmer.

 Kava-kava: Excellent provider of feelings of calm and tranquillity.
 I find it works quite quickly.
 I wouldn’t recommend long term use as it has been reported that Kava could cause side effects in sensitive individuals.